 Although grief and loss is something experienced by all of us at some stage in our lives, it is usually very difficult to cope with and hard to adjust to.
 As with other stressful events, we experience grief and loss personally and differently from each other.
 This depends on a variety of factors, including our character and beliefs, our personal history and support network.
 Our individual upbringing and cultural norms may also play a part in shaping how we deal with a loss.
-Whatever our background, grief and loss is often completely overwhelming when we go through it.
-Professional support including grief and loss therapy from a trained counsellor can help.
+Whatever our background however, grief and loss is often completely overwhelming when we go through it.
+Professional support including grief and loss therapy from a trained therapist can help.

 What do we mean by Grief and Loss?